 Are you an international student studying at Charles Sturt University?

-There’s nothing quite like living and studying in Australia at Charles Sturt University (CSU).
+There’s nothing quite like living and studying in Australia at Charles Sturt University.
 The scenery is beautiful, the air is clean and the animals are cute.
 But there’s something else that makes studying in Australia a great idea.
-The social clubs at CSU will give you the experience of a lifetime.
+The social clubs at Charles Sturt will give you the experience of a lifetime.

 Getting started at university as an international student is a fun and exciting experience.